Keerthi-k6/flipkart_prefinal/README.md

 Our comprehensive solution encompasses the following core facets:

-1. *Personalized Recommendation Engine:* We are crafting an innovative recommendation engine that provides personalized product suggestions based on historical interactions, individual preferences, and product popularity.
+1. *Personalized Recommendation Engine:* We have crafted an innovative recommendation engine that provides personalized product suggestions based on historical interactions, individual preferences, and product popularity.

-2. *Dynamic Ranking System:* Our approach includes a dynamic ranking system that adjusts in real-time.
-This system recalibrates recommendations based on user interactions and evolving preferences.

-3. *Scalability and Efficiency:* Our solution is designed for scalability and efficiency, accommodating extensive user bases and diverse product catalogs while maintaining a seamless user experience.
+2. *Scalability and Efficiency:* Our solution is designed for scalability and efficiency, accommodating extensive user bases and diverse product catalogs while maintaining a seamless user experience.

 ## Subproblems